-Figure 21: Bipolar Signals
+Figure 22: Bipolar Signals

-The ADC output coding in differential mode is two's complement.
-The code transitions occur at successive integer LSB values, such as 1 LSB, 2 LSBs, 3 LSBs.
-The LSB size is $1V/2^{10}$ or 1V/1024 = 0.977 mV.
-The ideal transfer function is illustrated in Figure 22.
+The output coding of the ADC in bipolar mode is two's complement and is intended to indicate the sign of the input signal on V_P relative to V_N .
+The designed code transitions occur at successive integer LSB values that is, 1 LSB, 2 LSBs, 3 LSBs etc. The LSB size in volts is equal to $1V/2^{10}$ or 1V/1024 = 0.977 mV.
+The ideal transfer function is illustrated in Figure 23.

-Figure 22: Bipolar Transfer Function
+Figure 23: Bipolar Transfer Function